KotDCG/KotDCG.github.io/King of the Dead.md

 ### Player Turn

-Each turn, play any number of cards from your hand by placing them face up in your play area.
+Each turn, play any number of cards from your hand by placing them face-up in your play area.
 When the player is done playing cards, all cards played and remaining cards in your hand go to their discard pile.
 Then, draw four more cards and end your turn.
 The player to the left starts their turn.

 ### Scoring points